 This tool gives immediate access to various data points regarding your competition and the keywords and growth channels that are currently working for them.

 You can tap into your competitors’ social signals, best-performing keywords, top-ranking keywords, top-paid keywords, backlink data, Facebook ads insights, and so much more.

 You can try this tool for no charge, then it costs $29 per month after that.
 For such a comprehensive tool, this is a great price.

 Statista is a research tool that provides consumer and market data for various industries.

 It is a very user-friendly tool that can remit hundreds of data visualizations, market research reports, and statistical dashboards that are created from numerous sources.

-For instance, if we use the term “goat milk,” it returns a long list of reports based off of consumer activity over recent years, including production in certain areas, per capita consumption in various areas, and more.
+For instance, if we use the term “goat milk,” it returns a long list of reports based on consumer activity over recent years, including production in certain areas, per capita consumption in various areas, and more.

 From this data, you can gain access to survey sources, analytical dashboards, and similar studies.

 This tool is great at helping you find valuable information regarding consumer opinions, demographics, market trends, and consumer behavior.

 It is free to begin, although there is a paid option that offers more details.